liyu10000/PPG/segdefects/EXPERIMENT.md

  - Result
 1. expB is reasonably good, meaning only low-reso data is enough on low-reso images.
 2. For expA and expB, 60p is the best.

+### Exp13 (06/20/2020)
+ - Idea
+0. Received 3rd data set.
+1. As labels on three types are quite balanced, no augmentation is executed.

+ - Config
+1. Manually select 6 samples from new high-q set.
+2. Train on 1st, 2nd & 3rd data and test on 5in1st, 6in2nd set & 6in3rd, name prefix: bce_dice.

+ - Result
+1.